YAG-Gallery/yag/Documentation/Yag-YetAnotherGallery/Changelog/Index.rst

       3.2.2

    :Changes:
+      [CHANGE] Album list is sorted by album date instead of record creation date

       [BUGFIX] Bug #58351 Error when adding or updating galleries / albums if the default date format was changed

       [BUGFIX] Bug #58863 Error on creating an new Gallery in TYPO3 6.2.2